Manchin and Sinema detail key disagreements over Biden agenda - KESQ

 Yet Sinema and Manchin both made clear this week that they had disagreements with their party on some of the central components of the larger package, the clearest sign yet that Democratic leaders’ goal of passing both bills by their self-imposed October 31 deadline seems doubtful at best.

 On a call with a small group of fellow Democrats this week, neither Sinema nor Manchin endorsed the $1.9 trillion-$2.2 trillion price tag that Biden has privately floated as a new topline number, saying they have yet to see details from the White House on such a proposal — even as progressives have said that figure is far too small to include their main priorities from the original $3.5 trillion plan.
-The sweeping 10-year spending plan marks the biggest step in Democrats’ drive to expand education, health care and childcare support, tackle the climate crisis and make further investments in infrastructure.
+The initial 10-year proposal — which would touch nearly every aspect of American life from health care to the climate and raise taxes on corporations and high earners to pay for it — needs the support of all 50 Senate Democrats to pass, and Manchin and Sinema remain the most prominent skeptics.

 Sinema said both she and Manchin told Biden they “cannot guarantee” they would get behind even $2.1 trillion, as she reiterated that the infrastructure bill should pass first to make progress on the larger plan, one of the sources said.